tlhunter/node-nextplayer/README.md

 # NextPlayer

 NextPlayer is a tool for keeping track of whose turn it is, Round Robin style.
 Players can be added or removed at will.
 NextPlayer relies on Redis for tracking data.
 This is a very generic module, it can be used for anything which needs to track Round Robin data where entries can be dynamically added and removed.
+All operations will be atomic, relying on Redis EVAL scripts.

-PSA: If there's an existing module which works this way let me know!
+If there's an existing module which does the same thing please let me know!

-## Visual Explanation
+## Conceptual Overview

 If you add four players: